liuladniak/liuladniak/README.md

 ## Hi there 👋, I'm Liu

-A Full Stack Developer (leaning Backend) currently based in the U.S. Love creating clean, high-quality solutions, curious about app architecture, systems design, and just having fun.
+A Full Stack Developer with a growing interest in QA engineering.
+I enjoy thinking about quality from both sides of the codebase.
+I build clean, reliable solutions and lean into AI as part of how I work.

+Genuinely curious about how systems are put together - architecture, pipelines, the edges where things break.
+Turns out a background in HVAC engineering is surprisingly good training for that kind of thinking.

 **Currently**
 * 🔭 **Working on**: Refactoring CityGo - a full-stack tour booking platform built with React, Node.js, and PostgreSQL.
 Migrating from Knex.js to Drizzle ORM

 * 🤔 **Thinking about**: Where AI genuinely helps, where it overstates its usefulness.
-* 🌱 **Learning**: DevOps, Typescript, testing
+* 🌱 **Learning**: Testing, DevOps
-* 📚 **Reading**: "Designing Data-Intensive Applications" by Martin Kleppmann & Chris Riccomini and "The Portable Jung" by C.G.
-Jung
+* 📚 **Reading**: "Designing Data-Intensive Applications" by Martin Kleppmann
 * 📫 How to reach me: <ul>
   <li>
   <a href="https://www.linkedin.com/in/liuladniak/" target="_blank" rel="noreferrer">Linkedin</a>